Wildlife Observation PoC A Complete Success

 And are there already interested parties for an application like this?

 Yes, there are.
 For example, the University of Göttingen, the Nuremberg Zoo, and the Alpine Club.
-They want to use our artificial intelligence to reduce the manual effort involved in viewing and sorting camera images – and, thus, get research-relevant data more quickly.
+With the help of our artificial intelligence, they want to reduce the manual effort involved in viewing and sorting camera images – and thus obtain data that is relevant to their research more quickly.

 Gerhard, Dimas, thank you very much for the interview.